filecoin-project/FIPs/FIPS/fip-actor-upgrades.md

 ## Simple Summary

 This FIP introduces support for upgradable actors, enabling deployed actors to update their code while retaining their address, state, and balance.
+This feature is currently limited to use by built-in actors, and as of now, no built-in actor has been updated to become upgradable.

 ## Abstract